treeverse/lakeFS/docs/reference/cli.md

 ### lakectl cherry-pick

-Cherry-Pick a ref into a branch
+Apply the changes introduced by an existing commit

 #### Synopsis
 {:.no_toc}

-The commit will be applied to the branch as a new commit.
+Apply the changes from the given commit to the tip of the branch.
+The changes will be added as a new commit.
-Cherry picks the commit represented by some-ref into the main branch by applying all the changes between the commit and its parent on the destination branch.

 ```
-lakectl cherry-pick <source ref> <branch ref> [flags]
+lakectl cherry-pick <commit ref> <branch> [flags]
 ```

 #### Examples
 {:.no_toc}

 ```
-lakectl cherry-pick lakefs://myrepo/some-ref lakefs://myrepo/main
+lakectl cherry-pick lakefs://example-repo/example-ref lakefs://example-repo/main

 ```